lendefi-dao/dao-docs/contracts/interfaces/IEcosystem.sol/interface.IECOSYSTEM.md

 Creates a vesting contract for a new partner

-*Deploys a new PartnerVesting contract and funds it with the specified amount*
+*Can only be called by accounts with the MANAGER_ROLE*

 ```solidity